kbase/workspace_deluxe/performance/us/kbase/workspace/performance/refsearch/v0_3_5/ReferenceBFSexperiment.md

 Get referenced objects without providing a reference chain
 ==========================================================

-NOTE: This analysis was performed against the 0.3.5 version of the workspace service on code in a development branch [here](https://github.com/mrcreosote/workspace_deluxe/compare/5d790295cf0eb0c021b92e602fd5fd155a722a7a...dev-get_refs_BFS_expt?expand=1).
+*NOTE*: This analysis was performed against the 0.3.5 version of the workspace service on code in a development branch [here](https://github.com/mrcreosote/workspace_deluxe/compare/5d790295cf0eb0c021b92e602fd5fd155a722a7a...dev-get_refs_BFS_expt?expand=1).
 It is not compatible with the current workspace service.

+*NOTE*: There were bugs in the branched search tree tests and in the search implementation such that, when both are combined, made the search results about 10x faster than they should be, although they scaled with the tree size as one would expect.
+This bug is noted in the accompanying test code.

 The code in this branch is an experimental implementation of altering the getObjects function to return an object to a user if that user does not have